neildhir/neildhir.github.io/_pages/ciig.md

 ## Practical details

-**Where?** Always online but sometimes also in-person in the Alan Turing Institute, London, UK (but will then be streamed as well).\
+**Where?** Always online but sometimes also in-person at the Alan Turing Institute, London, UK (but will then be streamed as well).\
 **When?** Twice a month.
 Times and dates may vary.
 The most up-to-date schedule can be found below.

 ## Mailing list